Accurate predictive model of band gap with selected important features based on explainable machine learning: Discussion

 The \textit{5-feature set} consists of $E_\textrm{g}^\textrm{{PBE}}$, $\sigma(\chi)$, $\bar{\chi}$, $\mid \mid$, and $\sigma(p)$.
 The first three features exhibit positive correlations with the prediction objective $E_\textrm{g}^\textrm{{GW}}$, whereas the latter two have negative correlations.
 These correlations align with the signs observed for the features and the corresponding SHAP values.
 The $r_p$ ($r_s$) values for the features and $E_\textrm{g}^\textrm{{GW}}$, ordered on the basis of the XML importance scores, are as follows: 0.98 (0.98), 0.80 (0.81), 0.57 (0.48), $-$0.59 ($-$0.63), and $-$0.11 ($-$0.07).

 Although the XML importance scores of $\bar{\chi}$ and $\mid \mid$ are similar to that of $\sigma(\chi)$, their correlations with the prediction objective are lower.
 Interestingly, $\sigma(p)$, which does not show a significant correlation with the prediction objective, still contributes to the improved predictive performance.
 This contribution is evident from the differences in the prediction errors for the models with the \textit{4-feature} and \textit{5-feature sets}, as shown in Fig. \ref{fig:prediction}.
-A plausible explanation is that $\sigma(p)$ reflects the variation of the constituent elements across different periods of the periodic table, which may act as a proxy for underlying chemical diversity.
-Such diversity can influence the bonding heterogeneity, structural complexity, or ionicity, factors that are not directly captured by other features.
-While speculative, this suggests that $\sigma(p)$ provides complementary information about material diversity, enabling better generalization.
-This observation suggests that XML does not merely recover physically intuitive features such as the $E_\textrm{g}^\textrm{{PBE}}$, electronegativity, and oxidation number, but can also highlight less obvious features that yield new insights into the behavior of materials.
-It also confirms that the XML importance provides a more accurate and intuitive explanation of the feature contributions, which may not be fully captured by simple correlations between features and the prediction objective.
+The residual analysis (see Supplementary Fig. \ref{fig:residual-f5-f4}) reveals that the \textit{4-feature} model exhibits a consistent tendency toward positive residuals for compositions with larger $\sigma$($p$), indicating overestimation in these ranges.
+Including $\sigma$($p$) reduces this bias and shifts the residual distribution closer to zero.
+Notably, $\sigma$($p$) shows weak pairwise correlation with both the target $E_\textrm{g}^\textrm{{GW}}$ and the other four features ($\mid \mid$ and $\mid \mid$ $\leq$ 0.2), indicating that it contributes complementary rather than redundant information.

+A physically grounded interpretation is that $\sigma$($p$) reflects dispersion in principal quantum numbers among constituent elements.
+Since principal quantum number is associated with orbital radial extent and dielectric screening scale, period dispersion may modulate the PBE-to-GW correction across different $\sigma$($p$) ranges.
+In this sense, $\sigma$($p$) does not directly correlate with the band gap itself but influences $\sigma$($p$)-dependent correction behavior that is not captured by averaged electronegativity or oxidation-number features.
+This provides a physically motivated explanation for its observed contribution to improved generalization performance and illustrates how XML-based ranking can identify structurally meaningful features beyond simple linear correlations.

 The XML-based feature ranking from the SVR model was further compared with the coefficient magnitudes obtained from LASSO using the same \textit{11-feature} set (see Fig. \ref{fig:svrpfishap} and Supplementary Fig. \ref{fig:lasso-11feature}).
 Although the exact ranking sequence differs slightly, the top five features identified by LASSO coincide with those obtained by the XML-guided SVR analysis.
 When these five features were manually used as the input features in LASSO, the predictive performance remained comparable to that of the pristine model for the in-domain dataset and is even improved for the OOD dataset, confirming that the selected features are robust across different regression frameworks.
 Moreover, although LASSO has built-in shrinkage capability, no additional shrinkage was obtained when fewer than nine input features were used (see Supplementary Fig. \ref{fig:lasso-survived}), also highlighting the usefulness and necessity of feature-selection methods based on the feature importance for different regression frameworks.